-Grant Activity for the Quarter Ending September, 2011
+Grant Activity for the Month Ending September, 2011

-Grant Program Activity FTA Formula Grants for Capital Transit Assistance and Fixed Guideway \$201.8 million awarded, which includes \$11.1 million for Preventive Maintenance (PM).
+Grant Program Activity ARRA FTA Formula Grants for Capital Transit Assistance and Fixed Guideway Infrastructure Improvement \$201.8 million awarded, which includes \$11.1 million for Preventive Maintenance (PM).
 Due to cost savings on other ARRA projects, Metro will purchase additional Metro Access vans to replace vans that have exceeded the recommended life span.
 Fourteen projects have been completed with a total value of \$63.0 million.
-ARRA Infrastructure Improvement To meet heightened reporting expectations: • The previous quarter's project progress and significant payments were posted on www.recovery.gov for public accountability of federal funds as required by Section 1512.
+To meet heightened reporting expectations: • Monthly reports to the Transportation and Infrastructure Committee have ceased being requested.
 Department of Homeland Security Transit Security Grant Anti-Terrorism Teams conducted Targeted Train Inspections, rolling train inspections, bus division checks, station checks, area saturation patrols, and Security Inspection Points.
 Remaining explosives trace detector units were received.
-The teams also conducted various high visibility and targeted inspection activities and conducted filming for IACP video.
-Annual Formula Grants for Sections 5309 and 5307 Metro FY2011 • FFY2010 Section 5307 grant for \$139.4 million was awarded. • FFY2010 Section 5309 grant for \$101.3 million was awarded.
-Metro FY2012 • FFY2011 Section 5307 grant for \$128.6 million was submitted and awarded. • FFY2011 Section 5309 grant application for \$101.2 million is under review with Department of Labor for certification.
-Passenger Rail Investment and Improvement Act (PRIIA) From the FFY2010 \$150.0 million PRIIA grant, FTA has disbursed \$111.6 million to reimburse Metro for payments for the rail car procurement milestone and other projects in Metro's FY2011 CIP.
+FTA Annual Formula Grants for Sections 5309 and 5307 Metro FY2011 • FFY2010 Section 5307 grant for \$139.4 million was awarded. • FFY2010 Section 5309 grant for \$101.3 million was awarded.
+Metro FY2012 • FFY2011 Section 5307 grant for \$128.6 million was awarded. • FFY2011 Section 5309 grant application for \$101.2 million is under review with Department of Labor for certification.
+Passenger Rail Investment and Improvement Act (PRIIA) From the FFY2010 \$150.0 million PRIIA grant, FTA has disbursed\$111.6 million to reimburse Metro for payments for the rail car procurement milestone and other projects in Metro's FY2011 CIP.
 Metro submitted a draft application for \$149.7 million of FFY2011 PRIIA funds to support the Metro FY2012 CIP.
-FTA Congestion Mitigation & Air Quality (CMAQ) • FFY2009, FFY2010, FFY2011 CMAQ Funds for Bus Replacement - Metro continues to use CMAQ funds to closeout New Flyer contracts for the purchase of replacement buses, spare parts, training and miscellaneous cost associated with the contracts. • \$4.9 million in CMAQ Funding was allocated by the Virginia Department of Rail and Public Transporation for the purchase of replacement buses.
-Federal Earmarks • FFY2010 Largo Extension Appropriation - The grant is expected to close in 2013 when right of way claims have been resolved.
+Congestion Mitigation & Air Quality (CMAQ) FFY2009, FFY2010, FFY2011 CMAQ Funds for Bus Replacement - Metro continues to use CMAQ funds to closeout New Flyer contracts for the purchase of replacement buses, spare parts, training and miscellaneous cost associated with the contracts. \$4.9 million in CMAQ Funding was allocated by the Virginia Department of Rail and Public Transporation for the purchase of replacement buses.
+Federal Earmarks FFY2010 Largo Extension Appropriation - The grant is expected to close in 2013 when right of way claims have been resolved.
 96% of the projects have been completed.
 Competitive Programs FFY2010 Section 5309 State of Good Repair - \$2.4 million grant application for Metro to develop an Asset Management Plan was awarded in July 2011.
 FFY2011 - Metro won 5317 New Freedom award in the amount of \$1.0 million for Bus Stop Improvements.
 The grant application is under review with FTA.
 FFY2011 Section 5309 State of Good Repair - \$1.5 million was won for Metro to continue its Asset Management Plan project.
 Safety & Security Transit Security Grant Program (TSGP) FFY2006 - Chemical Detection project completed.
 FFY2007 - Intelligence Analyst has begun work.
-Front line employee training continued.
 FFY2008 - Continued site visits for risk assessment.
 Bids received for CCTV on rail cars and initial review by PRMT begun.
 FFY2009 - K9 Opack Vehicles upfit completed and put in service.
-Release of funds for final project received.
-All Environmental and Historic Preservation approvals completed.
 FFY2010 - Physical security design task begun.
 FFY2011 - Won \$12.7 million in TSGP funding and was awarded in September.
 Urban Areas Security Initiative (UASI) FFY2008 - Metro Emergency Response Vehicle grant closed.
 FFY2009 - Completed Radio Upgrade project for Prince George's County.
-FFY2010 - Requested additional funding due to FBI changes in equipment requirements.
+FFY2010 - Requested additional funding due to changes in equipment requirements by FBI.